The Power of Love (Frankie Goes to Hollywood song)

 "The Power of Love" is a 1984 single released by British band Frankie Goes to Hollywood which was written by Holly Johnson, Peter Gill, Mark O'Toole and Brian Nash.
 It was released on 19 November 1984 as the third single from the album Welcome to the Pleasuredome (1984).

-The song has long been regarded as a Christmas song, despite having no reference to Christmas within the song lyrics.
-However, the accompanying video features the Nativity of Jesus, and the single cover was The Assumption of the Virgin.
+The song, whose accompanying video depicts the Nativity of Jesus, has long been regarded as a Christmas song, despite having no reference to Christmas within the song lyrics.
+The single cover features the Assumption of the Virgin.
 The single spent one week at number one in the United Kingdom, being outsold only by "Do They Know It's Christmas?" by Band Aid.

 Background

 The track was first featured during the John Peel sessions the band performed on during 1983, which was slower and emphasised the track's original camp ironic content (such as the Hooded Claw from the cartoon series The Perils of Penelope Pitstop).
 After recording at the original speed, ZTT/Trevor Horn sped it up, this also caused a change in pitch.
 "The Power of Love" became Frankie Goes to Hollywood's third consecutive (and last) UK number 1 single in December 1984.
 To commemorate the Christmas release, Godley & Creme directed a Nativity-themed video for the single, filmed outside Jerusalem, and the artwork for the single also used traditional Christian iconography.
 The original showing of the video on The Tube featured the Nativity occupying the whole screen, however the borders of band members were added for later showings due to pressure from UK broadcasters.

 The 12" mix of the song featured actor Chris Barrie aping DJ Mike Read's banning of the single "Relax", as well as his impression of Ronald Reagan, instructing the listener in prayer.
 The single also featured a Christmas message from the band, entitled "Holier Than Thou".

 On the cover is a reproduction of the Assumption of the Virgin by Titian, a 16th-century painting in the Basilica di Santa Maria Gloriosa dei Frari of Venice.
 The single has been reissued in various formats over the years.
 The 1993 reissue charted at number 10 in the UK; the 2000 remix version reached number 6.

 Holly Johnson, who co-wrote the song, later reminisced: "I always felt like 'The Power of Love' was the record that would save me in this life.
 There is a biblical aspect to its spirituality and passion; the fact that love is the only thing that matters in the end".